Supplement to Trinity

 - 4. Jewish and Muslim Trinitarian Parallels

-While recent Jewish polemics against Christianity normally focus on the status of Jesus, his alleged messiahship, and the New Testament use of the Torah, one careful and informed Jewish scholar recently argues at length that the Christian Bible as a whole doesn't support trinitarianism, and properly interpreted teaches many things incompatible with it, such as Jesus' subjection to the Father, and the impersonality of the holy spirit (Sigal 2006).
+While recent Jewish polemics against Christianity usually focus on the status of Jesus, his alleged messiahship, and the New Testament use of the Torah, one careful and informed Jewish scholar recently argues at length that the Christian Bible as a whole doesn't support trinitarianism, and properly interpreted teaches many things incompatible with it, such as Jesus' subjection to the Father, and the impersonality of the holy spirit (Sigal 2006).

 Both Jewish and Muslim critics emphasize that the New Testament continues the Old Testament emphasis on the oneness of God, and they sometimes criticize trinitarianism as simple tritheism, on the grounds that a “fully divine person” must be a god.
 Both sometimes allege that the New Testament is inconsistent, some parts affirming Christ to be God while others teach things inconsistent with his deity.
 Muslims also charge trinitarians with committing the serious sin of “associating” another with God, a charge raised in the Qur’an itself, and hold up Islam as a monotheism unencumbered by mysteries.
-Jewish critics have also leveled the charge of “association” (Ellenson 2000, 74).
+Jewish critics have also levelled the charge of “association” (Ellenson 2000, 74).

 In reply to these objections, trinitarians emphasize that by definition, the doctrine implies monotheism, and they employ arguments like those in the supplementary document on the history of trinitarian doctrines section 2.2 to show that the Bible implicitly teaches three “persons” in the one God.
 Mysteries, they argue, have been revealed, and we have no grounds to rule out in principle that we'll be faced with them in thinking about a transcendent God.
 Sometimes they add that non-trinitarians won't be able to avoid (other) theological mysteries themselves.
 Moreover, they argue that Jesus claimed to be (fully) divine, while being subject to and inferior to God in his human nature only, and nothing has been illegitimately raised to God's level, as it were, as Jesus and his Father are one god, though they are two persons.